MiSikora/laboratory/docs/gradle-plugin.md

     isPublic = true
   }

-  // Configures feature flag sources factory. featureSourceFactory {
-    // Overrides globally declared namespace.
-No value by default. packageName = "io.mehow.sample.factory"

-    // Sets visibility of a factory extension function to be either 'public' or 'internal'. 'false' by default. isPublic = true
-  }

-  // Includes feature flags that are used for generation of feature factories, sourced storage and option factory. dependency(project(":some-project"))
+  // Includes feature flags that are used for generation of feature factories and option factory. dependency(project(":some-project"))
   // By default dependency contributes to all declared generators but it can be selectively applied
   // by passing a contribution list.